 Epistasis is when the expression of an allele of one gene masks the expression of the alleles of another.
-The genes must code for the same characteristic in order for this to work.
 Let's use flower colour as an example.
-Epistasis example: flower colour In the diagram below, the flower pigment molecule begins as white....
+Epistasis example: flower colour In the diagram below, the flower pigment molecule begins as white.
+In order for the white pigment to be converted into a blue pigment, the...
 Continue Reading →

 Autosomal Linkage and Sex Linkage – Inheritance Ep 4